threefoldfoundation/tfchain/erc20/README.md

 their own storage requirements actually use getters and setters which access the storage.
 The storage structure is defined as a key-value store for all available primitive types.
 The key is defined as a `bytes32` type, in practice we use a `keccak256` hash.

 ## Building

 A `compile.sh` script is present  in the contract folder to compile the contracts.

-The solidity compiler (`solc`) is required. :
+The solidity compiler (`solc`) is required.
-- Mac osx: `brew install solidity`
+Please read <https://solidity.readthedocs.io/en/v0.5.2/installing-solidity.html> to know how to install this compiler, should you not have installed it already.

 ### Deployment

-There are 2 main contracts which need to be deployed: `Proxy` and the actual token implementation (`TokenV0`).
+There are two main contracts which need to be deployed: `Proxy` and the actual token implementation (`TokenV0`).
 The token contract needs to be deployed first, so the `Proxy` constructor can set the initial address of said contract.
-After that, contract upgrades can be done by using the `upgradeTo` method which is inheritted by the actual Token.
+After that, contract upgrades can be done by using the `upgradeTo` method which is inherited by the actual Token.
 Once the
 `Proxy` has been deployed, new owners can also be added to it (also via proxied calls to the `Token` contract), who will be allowed to add other owners, change the `Token` contract, and call protected methods on said contract.